Pim van Lommel

-Pim van Lommel (born 15 March 1943) is a Dutch author and researcher in the field of near-death studies.
+Pim van Lommel (born 15 March 1943) is a Dutch cardiologist, author and researcher in the field of near-death studies.

 Education and career

 He studied medicine at Utrecht University, specializing in cardiology.
-He worked as a cardiologist at the Rijnstate Hospital, Arnhem, for 26 years (1977-2003).In 1988 he launched a prospective study of near-death experiences that spanned 10 Dutch hospitals.
+He worked as a cardiologist at the Rijnstate Hospital, Arnhem, for 26 years (1977-2003).
+In 1988 he launched a prospective study of near-death experiences that spanned 10 Dutch hospitals.
 344 survivors of cardiac arrest were included in the study.
 In 2001, his large-scaled prospective study of near-death experiences after cardiac arrest was published in the medical journal The Lancet.
 In 2007, the first (Dutch) edition of his bestseller Consciousness Beyond Life: The Science of the Near-Death Experience, was published.